2026 WRC2 Championship

-The 2026 FIA WRC2 Championship is set to be the fourteenth season of WRC2, a rallying championship for organised and governed by the Fédération Internationale de l'Automobile as the third-highest tier of international rallying.
-It is open to privateers and teams using cars complying with Group Rally3 regulations.
-The championship is planned to begin in January 2026 with the Monte Carlo Rally and would conclude in November 2026 with the Rally Saudi Arabia, and runs in support of the 2026 World Rally Championship.
+The 2026 FIA WRC2 Championship is the fourteenth season of WRC2, a rallying championship for organised and governed by the Fédération Internationale de l'Automobile as the second-highest tier of international rallying.
+It is open to privateers and teams using cars complying with Group Rally2 regulations.
+The championship began in January 2026 with the Monte Carlo Rally and will conclude in November 2026 with the Rally Saudi Arabia, and runs in support of the 2026 World Rally Championship.